 Mero has worked on numerous public policy issues from immigration to the definition of marriage to intergenerational poverty.
 In 2015, Mero ran the Leadership Project for America, a c3, c4, and PAC, to influence politics by promoting leadership skills and civility.
-A year later, he pulled the trigger on a new public policy group in Utah, Next Generation Freedom Fund, focusing on poverty-related issues and advocating for the poor, disadvantaged and disenfranchised — from a conservative viewpoint.
+A year later, he pulled the trigger on a new public policy group in Utah, Next Generation Freedom Fund (now Transcend Together) focused on poverty-related issues and advocating for poor, disadvantaged, and disenfranchised Utahns.

-He lives in Herriman, Utah, with his wife, Sally and his disabled sister, Leslie.
-The couple has been married 42 years and they have six children and seventeen grandchildren.
+He now lives in Las Vegas, NV, with his wife, Sally, her elderly parents, his older disabled sister, Leslie, and their sweet dog, Murphy.
+The couple has been married for 46 years.
+They have six children and twenty-three grandchildren.